Weight-for-Age Percentile Calculator

 | Suggested follow-up interval | Shortens when the percentile is near or outside alert lanes, corrected age is applied, or the chosen urgency setting is higher. |

-Do not treat a green or typical label as proof that growth is healthy.
+A typical or inside-band label is not proof that growth is healthy.
 A single weight point can miss poor length gain, dehydration, edema, puberty timing, recent illness, or a measurement error.
-For a safer reading, compare Observed weight, Reference median, Screening status, and the child's recent growth path before deciding whether a follow-up note is routine or needs clinical review.
+Before deciding that follow-up is routine, compare Observed weight, Reference median, Screening status, and the child's recent growth path.
+Recheck units and scale technique when a result is surprising or sits near an alert edge.

 Technical Details: